A Survey on Optimization Studies of Group Centrality Metrics: Brief history on group centrality

 Returning to the pseudo-star degree centrality problem \citep{camur2023stochastic}, this novel group centrality metric is shown to be more effective than its deterministic correspondent (i.e., SDC, see \cite{vogiatzis2019identification}) in determining essential proteins in protein-protein interaction networks.
-That said, it is important to note that this study does not employ any stochastic optimization modeling or techniques.
+That said, this study does not employ any stochastic optimization modeling or techniques.
 On the contrary, the authors utilize a priori available probability values (obtained in the context of the practical application from protein interaction frequencies) to identify the highest weighted degree pseudo-star.

-Then, \cite{matsypura2023finding} proposes other novel group centrality metrics called most degree-central walks and paths.
+Then, {Matsypura et al.} \cite{matsypura2023finding} propose other novel group centrality metrics called most degree-central walks and paths.
 The study indicates that while the most central shortest paths can be identified in polynomial time, most central walks (e.g., paths) with a pre-defined length remains $\mathcal{NP}$-complete.
-It is important to notice that representative sets of nodes, as introduced in \cite{rasti2022novel}, do not cover walks and paths.
+It is important to notice that representative sets of nodes, as introduced in {Rasti and Vogiatzis} \cite{rasti2022novel}, do not cover walks and paths.
 The authors impose a specific connectivity constraints among the nodes in the subgraph.
 Thus, this can be classified as a distinct motif different from a clique and a star (see Figure \ref{fig:structures}(a) and (b), compared to (c) and (d), respectively).

-After \cite{chen2016efficient} introduces group closeness centrality from an optimization perspective, \cite{staus2023exact} propose two exact solution techniques for the same problem.
-Lastly, \cite{lagos2023finding} revisits the problem of identifying groups with maximum betweenness centrality as previously discussed by \cite{puzis2007finding} and \cite{veremyev2017finding}.
+After {Chen et al.} \cite{chen2016efficient} introduce group closeness centrality from an optimization perspective, {Staus et al.} \cite{staus2023exact} propos two exact solution techniques for the same problem.
+Lastly, {Lagos et al.}~\cite{lagos2024finding} revisit the problem of identifying groups with maximum betweenness centrality as previously discussed by {Puzis et al.}~\cite{puzis2007finding} and {Veremyev et al.}~\cite{veremyev2017finding}.
 The authors integrate mathematical modeling with randomized path sampling.